TMD-WEB/homes/README.md

 =====
 Housing Occupancy Management Enterprise System (HOMES)

-My name is Doug and I am currently working at the University of Minnesota Twin Cities Housing & Residential Life.
 A long time ago, we worked on a RFP to purchase an enterprise system that would help us manage our buildings and their residents.
 Like any other higher education institutions, we came up with the acronym above :-) Yes, we found a system and is still using it today.